by Benjamin Fitzgerald

 Twenty years have passed since the intrepid adventurers from Hrothgar’s fated mission to Kuldahar ended the proxy war waged by infernal forces and defeated the demons Yxonomei and Belhifet, restoring peace to Icewind Dale.
 Now a new power has risen in the frozen North.
 The Ten Towns of Icewind Dale have been invaded by a fierce army of orcs and goblins, soldiers for an enigmatic foe known only as the Legion of the Chimaera.
 Once again, a small team of mercenaries assembles to track down the threat to the Ten Towns and eliminate them.

 Your first task is to protect the town of Targos from the goblin horde massing outside the walls.
 Once their immediate attacks have been driven back, your band sets out at the urging of the town governor to reclaim the Shaengarne Bridge, a strategic location under occupation by Chimaera forces.
 Once the bridge has been liberated, you take the fight straight to the goblin fortress.
-Here, you begin to understand that this invasion of the Ten-Towns is merely the first wave in an all-out assault against the races of Faerûn, and only your intrepid band of mercenaries can to stop them.
+Here, you begin to understand that this invasion of the Ten-Towns is merely the first wave in an all-out assault against the races of Faerûn, and only your intrepid band of mercenaries can stop them.

 When I reviewed the first Icewind Dale, I did not feel that it was quite worthy of inclusion into the Hall of Fame.
 Its sequel, however, shines in a way its predecessor did not.
 This is because the Infinity Engine was overhauled to incorporate the new 3rd Edition AD&D rule set, which allowed for significantly more complex and varied character development.
 New races, classes, skills and feats allowed for an almost unparalleled degree of customization.

 More than that, Icewind Dale II improved upon its predecessor in almost every imaginable way.
 The story is bigger, the plot more detailed.
 Conversations are more involved, and many NPCs will respond to your character in different ways depending on their race.
-In the same way, your race, your alignment, and certain stats, such as charisma, constitution, or intelligence, can modify and change the course of your conversation.
+In the same way, your race, alignment and certain stats, such as charisma, constitution, or intelligence, can modify and change the course of your conversation.

 More Varied Gameplay

-The first Icewind Dale was driven combat.
+The first Icewind Dale was driven by combat.
 The opening stage in Easthaven, as well as the hero’s arrival in Kuldahar, provided arenas for several quests to be completed, as did the Severed Hand, but these almost invariably involved killing a host of creatures before you could complete your objective.
 There was simply a very small number of side quests to accomplish.

 Icewind Dale II doesn’t try to reinvent the formula, but it certainly improves it.
 Targos feels a lot bigger than Easthaven.
-There is more combat, but also more character interaction and more involved side quests.
-Some of these quests can be solved in a number of different ways depending on your characters’ skills, race, class or ability.
+There is more combat, but also more character interaction and involved side quests.
+Some of these quests can be solved in different ways depending on your characters’ skills, race, class or ability.
 There are quests than can only be accomplished with a high charisma score, a strong constitution or a crafty intelligence.
 Some solutions are better than others, and yield more experience.

 One of the major ways this game expands upon its predecessor is by incorporating more varied level design.
 About 90% of the first Icewind Dale took place underground.
 This is evened out a bit in the second game, with most of the first act and many subsequent arenas taking place under the blue skies of Faerûn.
 A lot more side quests have been added to the game, including several that are completely optional, and these areas are a lot more common, from Targos itself to a wandering village of hunter-gatherers, a duergar fort, and a monastic enclave.

-The variety of monsters is also significantly greater than in the first Icewind Dale.
+The variety of monsters is also significantly greater than in the first game.
 After the initial wave of goblins and orcs, I feel like I spent the vast majority of that game hacking my way through undead armies, and most of the rest slaying lizard men and evil yuan-ti.
 In IWDII, you start off by fighting goblins, graduate to orcs, and then quickly advance to fighting Malarite druids, harpies and lycanthropic monsters.
 Every subsequent area reveals new monsters to defeat, from the bugbears at the Shaengarne to the warg riders you meet when you assault the horde fortress.
 In one of my favorite parts of the game, the party descends into the Underdark and are pitted against all the horrors we read about in Salvatore’s Drizzt Do’Urden novels: drow, duergar, hook horrors, driders and even the fearsome illithids!

 Icewind Dale II also succeeds in changing the tempo of the game by introducing several areas that are less combat heavy, instead focusing largely on puzzles, mazes or quests.
 The first such area is the ice temple.
 There are a number of puzzles that have to be solved to advance, and a pretty fun combat mini-game as well that yields increasingly potent prizes.
 The Fell Wood is a maze of sorts, a confusing labyrinth full of strange undead, with only a single pathway to the heart.
 The final level, the Severed Hand, was a major source of conflict during the first game, but here it has been largely rebuilt and is populated primarily with non-hostile NPCS.
 The final act sidelines combat in exchange for an immersive series of quests, building up in a dramatic way for the inevitable final battle.